TampereTC/NEO-Hackathon-vol4-CM15/README.md

 Quick Start Guide

-To run the application using docker container use following commands docker run -d -p 3001:3001 -p 3000:3000 --name server daniyalmarghoob/neo-hackathon-vol4-cm15 Now you have containerized micro-service up and running.
+To run the application using docker container use following commands \n docker run -d -p 3001:3001 -p 3000:3000 --name server daniyalmarghoob/neo-hackathon-vol4-cm15 Now you have containerized micro-service up and running.
 Browse to http://localhost:3001 for application main route which responds simple "hello".